iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • High achiever, analytical & internally motivated personality.
-• I am avid reader because according to me better decisions, analysis can be made with more data/information.
+• I am avid reader because according to me better decisions, analysis can be made with more data.
 • I value the statement that everything in this world has cause and effect and the cause and effect can be found.
 I don't value luck where events happen somehow without reasons